ibm-cloud-docs/ibm-cloud-provider-for-terraform/migrate.md

 View the versions that are associated in the Terraform and the {{site.data.keyword.cloud_notm}} provider plug-in.
 {: shortdesc}

-## Upgrading your Terraform version
+## Upgrading the Terraform version
 {: #tf-0.1x-migration}

 You can upgrade your Terraform old version to new version, for example, `Terraform v0.12 to Terraform v0.13`.
 With the release of Terraform v0.13, the syntax for configuration files have changed.